Head Coach, Orlando Magic

-Steve Clifford was named head coach of the Charlotte Hornets on May 29, 2013, becoming the sixth head coach in franchise history.
-Clifford brings 28 years of coaching experience at the NBA and collegiate level to Charlotte, including spending the previous 13 seasons as an assistant coach for the New York Knicks, Houston Rockets, Orlando Magic and Los Angeles Lakers.
+Steve Clifford was named head coach of the Orlando Magic on May 30, 2018.
+Previously, he was the Head Coach of the Charlotte Hornets from 2013 to 2018.
+Clifford brings 30+ years of coaching experience at the NBA and collegiate level to Orlando, including spending the previous 13 seasons as an assistant coach for the New York Knicks, Houston Rockets, Orlando Magic and Los Angeles Lakers.

-Clifford joins the Hornets after spending the 2012-13 season as an assistant coach for the Lakers, first under Mike Brown and then under Mike D’Antoni.
+Clifford joins the Magic after spending the 2013-18 seasons with the Hornets, and the 2012-13 season as an assistant coach for the Lakers, first under Mike Brown and then under Mike D’Antoni.
 Prior to the Lakers, Clifford spent five seasons as an assistant coach with the Magic from 2007-12.
 As a member of Stan Van Gundy’s staff, he helped the Magic to a 259-135 record (.657) and five straight playoff appearances, including a trip to the 2009 NBA Finals.
 The team won 50 games or more in four straight seasons from 2007-11, winning three consecutive Southeast Division titles (2007-08, 2008-09 and 2009-10).

 Before going to Orlando, Clifford spent four seasons as an assistant coach under Jeff Van Gundy with the Rockets from 2003-07.
 He began his NBA career with the Knicks, serving as the team’s advance scout in 2000-01 before moving to the bench as an assistant coach from 2001-03.